velovix/awesome.volume-widget/README.md

 4. Add the following line near the beginning of your rc.lua, but after the line in the previous step.
 Providing an empty table sets all configurations to their defaults.
-This should work for most users.
-See the configuration section if you think you're special.
+See the configuration section for details, especially if you use Pulse Audio.

 	```
 	local volume = volume_widget:new({})